AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Truncation` attribute returns the *truncated* value of a floating-point value, i.e. the value corresponding to the integer part without the fractional part after the radix point.
+The :ada:`'Truncation` attribute returns the *truncated* value of a floating-point value, i.e. the value corresponding to the integer part of a number rounded toward zero.
+This corresponds to the number before the radix point.
 For example, the truncation of 1.55 is 1.0 because the integer part of 1.55 is 1.

 The :ada:`'Remainder` attribute returns the remainder part of a division.
 For example, :ada:`Float'Remainder (1.25, 0.5) = 0.25`.
 Let's briefly discuss the details of this operations.
 The result of the division 1.25 / 0.5 is 2.5.
 Here, 1.25 is the dividend and 0.5 is the divisor.
 The quotient and remainder of this division are 2 and 0.25, respectively.
 Here, the quotient is an integer number, and the remainder is the floating-point part that remains.
-Also, we can calculate the dividend by using this formula: quotient x divisor + remainder = dividend, so 2 x 0.5 + 0.25 = 1.25.
+Note that the relation between quotient and remainder is defined in such a way that we get the original dividend back when we use the formula: "quotient x divisor + remainder = dividend".
+For the previous example, this means 2 x 0.5 + 0.25 = 1.25.

 The :ada:`Adjacent` attribute is the next machine value towards another value.
 For example, on a typical PC, the adjacent value of a small value |mdash|
 say, 1.0 x 10\ :sup:`-83` |mdash| towards zero is -0.0, while the adjacent
 value of this small value towards 1.0 is another small, but greater value
 |mdash| in fact, it's 1.40130 x 10\ :sup:`-45`.
+Note that the first parameter
+of the :ada:`Adjacent` attribute is the value we want to analyze and the second parameter is the :ada:`Towards` value.

 Let's see a code example: